 Gainey McKenna & Egleston Announces A Class Action Lawsuit Has Been Filed Against Southwest Airlines Co.
 (LUV)

-/EIN News/ -- NEW YORK, Jan.
-16, 2023 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Southern District of Texas on behalf of all persons or entities who purchased the securities of Southwest Airlines Co. (“Southwest” or the “Company”) (NYSE: LUV) between June 13, 2020 and December 31, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Jan.
+16, 2023 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Southern District of Texas on behalf of all persons or entities who purchased the securities of Southwest Airlines Co. ("Southwest" or the "Company") LUV between June 13, 2020 and December 31, 2022, both dates inclusive (the "Class Period").

 The Complaint alleges that Defendants made false and/or misleading statements and/or failed to disclose that: (1) Southwest Airlines continuously downplayed or ignored the serious issues with the technology it used to schedule flights and crews, and how it stood to be affected worse than other airlines in the event of inclement weather; and (2) Southwest Airlines did not discuss how its unique point-to-point service and aggressive flight schedule could leave it prone to greater cancellations in the event of inclement weather.